OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 * `InmemPagedTrsSingleton.getInmemPagedTrs().onModified(aResource);`
 * `InmemPagedTrsSingleton.getInmemPagedTrs().onDeleted(aResource.getAbout());`

-## <a name="run-server"></a>Run the server
+## Run the server

-Once the server is developed, you can run it by selecting *Run As --&gt; Maven build ...* from the project's context menu, and setting the goal to `clean jetty:run-exploded`.
+Once the server is developed, you can run it by selecting *Run As --&gt; Maven build ...* from the project's context menu, and setting the goal to `clean jetty:run-war`.

 You can now access your server from http://localhost:8080/adaptor-sample